rabrahm/ceres/README.md

     17- path to the CCF plot file

 # Dependencies
-CERES has been succesfully tested with python2.6 and python2.7 on MAC and Linux.
+CERES has been succesfully tested with python2.6 and python2.7 on OS X and Linux systems.

 Some python packages need to be installed: python-numpy, python-scipy, python-matplotlib, python-pyfits, python-pycurl, python-ephem, python-rpy2.